 Making edible decorations is fun too - home-baked cookies or gingerbread cut into 'christmassy' shapes like snowmen or trees can be hung with string.

 Another way to fill your house with the Christmas spirit is to use traditional holly, mistletoe or pine branches.
 You can collect these out and about yourself; remember to ask who owns the land or buy them from your local greengrocers.
-There are some fabulous ideas for making your own wreath from any foliage you can gather yourself here.

 One of the big debates at Christmas is what to do about the Christmas tree.
 Which is better: a plastic tree you keep and reuse for many years?
 Or a real one, bought from a farm, that you have to reinvest in time and time again?